ucdavis/hpccf-docs/docs/admin/samba.md

 title: Samba Access to HPC@UCD Storage
 ---

-## How to grant Samba access on supported clusters
+## How to add users to an existing Samba share

 Currently, Samba is supported on Hive and Franklin.